yetichain/yeti-docs/docs/architecture.md

 * Routers: 1001
 * Workers: 10001

-The motivation for increasing the number of nodes will be a reward in sABN coins.
-The sABN for each block is distributed evenly between a Worker, a Router, and a keeper.
+The motivation for increasing the number of nodes will be a reward in YETS coins.
+The YETS for each block is distributed evenly between a Worker, a Router, and a keeper.
 Thus, simply because there are ten times fewer Keepers than Routers, their income will be, on average, the same ten times higher.
 In other words, increased profitability at higher hierarchy levels will be due to reduced competition.

 Limiting the growth of the number of nodes when reaching the optimal value will be achieved by constantly charging resources from all nodes of this type.
 And the higher the optimal number is exceeded, the greater the corresponding resource will be charged off.
 Resources will not be charged when the number of nodes is less than optimal.